pfizer-opensource/CoSpred/readme.md

 python prediction.py -fc   # Predict full spectrum prediction using Transformer architecture, with chunking for accomodating large peptide list.
 ```

-#### 8.2 Spectrum library prediction with reference for evaluation
+#### 4.2 Spectrum library prediction with reference for evaluation

-Optionally, performance evaluation will be executed with `-e` argument, as long as ground truth a) `test.hdf5` or b) `example_PSMs.txt` with `test_usi.mgf` are provided, so that reference spectrum for the peptides could be extracted from database search result and the raw mass-spec data.
+Optionally, performance evaluation could be executed with `-e` argument, as long as ground truth a) `test.hdf5` or b) `example_PSMs.txt` with `test_usi.mgf` are provided, so that reference spectrum for the peptides could be extracted from database search result and the raw mass-spec data.
 Examples as below.

 ```bash
 python prediction.py -be   # Predict B/Y ion spectrum prediction using BiGRU architecture.